webhintio/hint/docs/contributor-guide/getting started/architecture.md

 # Architecture

 `sonarwhal` was designed with extensibility in mind.
-There are 4 main concepts that a developer needs to know about:
+There are four main concepts that you as a developer need to know about:

 DIAGRAM OF HOW THINGS INTERACT WITH EACH OTHER

-* `rule`: Is a test that is run on an asset (website, HTML document, image, request, etc.).
+* `rule`: Is a group of related tests that are run on aa resource (website, HTML document, image, request, etc.).
 E.g.: Verify that the HTML document has a valid language declared.
 * `connector`: Is the way in which `sonarwhal` obtains information about the DOM, requests, assets, etc. The underlying technique (debugging protocol, web driver, etc.) to access this data does not matter to